pkarsy/rcCalibrator/README.md

 ```C++
 OSCCAL=139;
 ```
+Seems good ?<br/>
-Seems good **but** it will not work (reliably) :<br/>
+Unfortunatelly **it is not going to work** (reliably) :<br/>
 The bootloader starts before the application.
-If the chip happens to be badly factory calibrated, we will not be able to upload any code to the chip.
+If the chip happens to be badly factory calibrated, we will not be able to upload any code to the chip.<br/>
 The solution provided here is simple and I believe very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
 Then it is uploaded to the chip.
+The first think the bootloader does, is to Fix the RC frequency.

 ### Reasons to use an external crystal
-Generally whenever you need better accuracy than the RC iscillator can provide.<br/>
+- Generally whenever you need better accuracy than the RC iscillator can provide.
+Anything more acurrate than 1% should be done with external crystal/resonator<br/>
-Or when the trouble to calibrate the RC oscillator outweights the trouble to install the crystal.<br/>
+- When the trouble to calibrate the RC oscillator outweights the trouble to install the crystal.<br/>
-Or if you need the speed (up to 20Mhz).<br/>
+- If you need the speed (up to 20Mhz).<br/>

 When the question arises in the AVR forums :<br/>
 **"How to calibrate the internal avr oscillator"**<br/>
 the usual answer is<br/>